 Navigating International Waters

-Following last year’s partnership on The Scale of Female Ambition, this year the Edinburgh International Festival and National Theatre of Scotland collaborated on Navigating International Waters, a new artist development opportunity, supporting and enabling leading artists of the future to meet with their peers, to connect and see a curated programme of Edinburgh International Festival productions.
+The Edinburgh International Festival and National Theatre of Scotland collaborated on Navigating International Waters, an artist development opportunity supporting and enabling leading artists of the future to meet with their peers, to connect and see a curated programme of Edinburgh International Festival productions.